JBRadio/Chrome-Extension-for-Jisho.org/README.md

 ## Additional Features - Bottom menu
 - Navigation: Navigate forwards and backwards for pages loaded in one session (non-closing of extension)
-- Scroll Top: Like to make a another search?
-In addition to Ctrl+Home or Cmd+Up, you can click "Top."
+- Top: Like to make a another search?
+In addition to Ctrl+Home or Cmd+Up, you can click "Top" to get back to the search bar
-- Search Documentation: Link to Advanced Search Options to use in search bar
+- Adv Search: Link to Advanced Search bar documentation
 - Copy Link: Copy current page location to clipboard for sharing with other applications.